 Tuition is given in the necessary skills needed to become a competent pianist and instruction is given in all aspects of technique and interpretation.
-Pianists work from books and other materials under tutorial guidance, working at a pace that is comfortable for them.
+Pianists work from established tutor books and other supplementary materials under tutorial guidance to provide a rich learning musical experience, working at a pace that is comfortable for them.
 Tuition in music theory is given, as this enables pianists to read and write music with fluency, accuracy, familiarity, and with understanding.
 Examinations are available in both practical and theoretical subjects for those who require them and these are creative goals.
 For pianists, these consist of eight graded exams (Grades 1 – 8) followed by the diplomas of the accredited examination boards of The Associated Board of The Royal Schools of Music, Trinity College London and The London College of Music.
 All these examinations can be taken under Michael’s experienced tutelage with excellent results.
-Exams, however, are not compulsory: learning simply for pleasure is always encouraged and supported, as any playing for pleasure can only come from playing with pleasure.
+Exams, however, are not compulsory and students are encouraged to flourish beyond the confines of an exam syllabus: learning simply for pleasure is always encouraged and supported, as any playing for pleasure can only come from playing with pleasure.
 Exam syllabi, while useful, are not a curriculum per se and exams will not be enjoyed or of benefit to every student.

 - Enjoyment of the lessons and learning to play are the most important aspects of piano tuition

 In teaching the piano, all styles are acknowledged and other styles as well as classical are sometimes used.
 Training is a mixture of learning pieces, practising various aspects of technique, music interpretation, musicianship skills, and learning music theory.
-Pianists have their lessons using the piano in the tutor’s teaching studio.
+Pianists have their lessons using the piano in the tutor’s teaching studio with, of course, the exception of online remote one-to-one tuition.